Report: Aaron Hernandez was sexually abused

 • Aaron Hernandez started smoking marijuana in high school with a teammate before school, before football practice and after games.

-• Jonathan Hernandez told the Globe that Aaron Hernandez disclosed later in his adult life that he had been sexually molested as a young boy.
-One of Aaron's lawyers in his criminal case also said Aaron had spoken to him of sexual abuse as a child.
+• Jonathan Hernandez told the Globe that Aaron Hernandez disclosed later in his adult life that he had been molested as a young boy.
+One of Aaron's lawyers in his criminal case also said Aaron spoke to him of sexual abuse as a child.
 Neither was willing to identify the perpetrator to the Globe.

 • Aaron Hernandez was close to a cousin, Tanya Singleton, and he was crushed when he learned that his mother, Terri, was in a serious romantic relationship with Singleton's husband, Jeff Cummings.